 The UMFK Sports Center is the focal point of athletics and recreation on campus.
 This multi-purpose facility is the setting for intercollegiate athletics, recreation, and intramural activities such as racquetball, handball, badminton, basketball, volleyball, and weight lifting.

-Intercollegiate athletics at UMFK includes soccer, volleyball and basketball.
+Intercollegiate athletics at UMFK includes soccer, volleyball,basketball and track and field.
 UMFK competes in the United States Collegiate Athletic Association (USCAA).
 Most practices and games are scheduled in the late afternoon and evening hours, as well as on the weekends, to allow more students to play and support Bengal athletic activities.
 For varsity college athletic competition, all student athletes are required to have proof of medical insurance before they begin practicing.

 Intramural competition includes team sports such as basketball, softball, volleyball, indoor soccer, and floor hockey.
 Fitness and wellness classes offer additional opportunities for students to stay fit and healthy throughout the year.